 PMI-ACP credential holders since February 2014

 The PMI-ACP (PMI Agile Certified Practitioner) already has the greatest number of PMI credential holders next to the PMP and CAPM designations.
-With the next, sixth, edition of the PMBOK (scheduled to be released in the third quarter of 2017) the popularity of the PMI-ACP credential is expected to increase.
-Project managers and team members who understand how and when to apply agile approaches to projects are expected to be in greater demand.
+With the next, sixth edition of the PMBOK® Guide (scheduled to be released in September 2017) the popularity of the PMI-ACP credential is expected to increase.
+Project managers and team members who understand how and when to apply agile approaches to projects will be in greater demand.

-Ready to roll-up your sleeves and learn how to apply Agile Project Management?
+Ready to roll-up your sleeves and learn how to apply agile approaches on your projects?
 Check out our Agile Project Management Hands On workshop.